Optimization of mechanical properties and as-built quality of additive manufacturedhypereutectic Al-Si alloys using ultra-short laser pulses

 interaction times allow the processing of materials exhibiting extraordinary high melting points, strong thermal

+conductivity or weak linear absorption.
+Also new materials based on hypereutectic alloys can be processed.
 Here we present laser based powder bed fusion of pure copper parts using an ultrafast fiber laser system providing laser

 pulses with a duration of 500 fs at a wavelength of 515 nm.
 Typically pulse repetition rates in the MHz range are used in